 Canned food labels have tendency to peel off over time, especially if they are kept for years in your basement.
 In order to prevent this, put a coat of shellac over the label as soon as you get them.
 This way, you will always know what's in the can years later.

-10/24/08 - We recently picked up some great long shelf life canned foods and they are selling even better than we expected.
+We recently picked up some great long shelf life canned foods and they are selling even better than expected.
 I decided to do a taste test today on a few of them and we're all shocked at how good they are.
 I opened up a can each of the bacon, turkey chunks, pork sausage and the bread.
-None of us liked the bread.
-However all the rest are awesome!
+None of us liked the bread, however, the rest are awesome!
 I think we all like the bacon the best.
-There is quite a bit of full bacon strips (not dehydrated and ready to eat right out of the can) wrapped in wax paper in the can.
-I eat all kinds of crazy things, but Lisa, David and Loree also loved the canned turkey, canned pork sausage and the canned bacon.
-It surprised me how tasty and full of flavor they all are.
-In fact, we're all filing up on it and are having it for lunch today.
-The three cans of meats is more than enough food for the 4 of us.
-The bread isn't horrible.
-We all agree that it kind of tastes like molasses bread that has been in a can.
-I know, not a very good description, but it's the best we can do for now.
-The bread is moist and a little crumbly, but doesn't compare to the full, rich flavor of the other long shelf life canned foods we tested.
+There is quite a bit of full bacon stips (not dehydrated and ready to eat right out the can) wrapped in wax paper in the can.
+I eat all kinds of crazy things but Lisa, David and Loree also loved the canned turkey, canned pork sausage and the canned bacon.
+I was surprised by how tasty and full of flavor they all are.
+In fact, we're all filling up on it and are having it for lunch today.
+The three cans of meat is more than enough food for the 4 of us.
+The bread isn't horrible, we all agree that it kind of tastes like molasses bread that has been in a can.
+I know, not a very good description but it's the best we can do for now.
+The bread is moist and a little crumbly but doesn't compare to the full, rich flavor of the other long shelf life canned foods we tested.
 Over time, we might do taste tests on more of our canned foods, but I hope this gives you a good idea of all our long shelf life canned foods since they come from the same company.

 There is no expiration date on any of the Yoder's cans because we go through the expense of doing an accelerated shelf life study on all of the products we develop.
 If you can prove that the shelf life is equal or great to 5 years, the USDA and FDA doesn't require a "Best By" or "Expiration" date.